DearDon/Jekyll/_posts/2018-04-10-conjugate-gradient-optimization-method.md

 \mathbf{A}x=b \\
 \end{align} $$

 where $A$ is a symmetric and positive-definite matrix, $x$ is the vector to be calculated, $b$ is the constant vector.
 Following is the computational steps for getting x.
 Since it's systems of linear equation, initial $x_0$ could be any random value you like.

+Firstly, initilaze variables as Equation \eqref{algo-init}.

 $$ \begin{align}
-\label{cg-problem}
+\label{algo-init}
 r_0 &= b - Ax_0 \\
 P_0 &= r_0 \\
 k &= 0 \\